tom91136/coms20001_xtime_cli/README.md

 # coms20001_xtime_cli

-Instructions for how to setup xTIMEcomposer's build chain without using the built-in IDE
+Instructions for how to setup xTIMEcomposer's toolchain without using the built-in IDE

 Tested on: